UniMath/agda-unimath/src/univalent-combinatorics/inhabited-finitely-enumerable-subtypes.lagda.md

 ## Properties

-### The image of a finitely enumerable subtype under a map is finitely enumerable
+### The image of an inhabited finitely enumerable subtype under a map is inhabited finitely enumerable

 ```agda
 im-inhabited-finitely-enumerable-subtype :